24 BEST Things to Do in Merida for Culture, Food & History Nerds

 toilet, sink with mirror, and shower

-So there you have it!
-Twenty-three of the best things to do in Merida, Mexico.
+So, there you have it–24 of the BEST things to do in Merida, Mexico!
 Perfect for anyone who’s into food, culture, and history.
 And if you’re looking for a place that’s not overrun with tour buses and hipsters, Merida is the ideal city.

 What are you most looking forward to doing in Merida?